A Bedwetting Pop Quiz

 Test Your Nighttime Wetting Knowledge (and Learn as You Go!)

-The correct answer is A. About two-thirds of the 5 to 7 million children in the U.S. age 6 and over who wet the bed are boys.2.
+The correct answer is A. About two-thirds of children who wet the bed are boys.2.
 In most cases, nighttime wetting is caused by:

 A) Drinking too much liquid before bedtime.